tanmay-bhat/tanmay-bhat.github.io/content/posts/Learning Go by Instrumenting a Go Application for Prometheus Metrics.md

 ### Key Concepts in Prometheus Client Library
 - Collector :
 A collector is a part of an exporter that represents a set of metrics.
 It may be a single metric if it is part of direct instrumentation, or many metrics if it is pulling metrics from another system.
-In our case, we used two collector types, Guage and Counter.
+In our case, we used two collector types, Gauge and Counter.
 - Registry :
 A registry is a central place to store and manage multiple collectors.
 It keeps track of all registered metrics and their values.
 Prometheus client by default has a registry which collects go related metrics, for our simple use case, it's overkill, hence we create a new registry and register our metrics to that.